postcode/cityvoice/data/call.md

-Have ideas for how to make the City's parks better?
-Give the number below a call and share your ideas with the Parks Department and your neighbors.
+The CityVoice survey is now closed for comment, but you can still browse the website to hear what others had to say.
+If you would like further information please call the Parks Department at: 574-299-4765